PawelLipski/-git-machete-blog-2/blog-2.md

 ## Intro

 Good news - git machete 2.0 has been released!
-For those of you not familiar with this nifty tool, I recommend having a quick look at the [previous part of this series (link)](https://virtuslab.com/blog/make-way-git-rebase-jungle-git-machete) - or at least scrolling through the screenshots there to get a TL;DR kind of understanding what machete actually does.
+For those of you not familiar with this nifty tool, I recommend having a quick look at the [previous part of this series (link)](https://virtuslab.com/blog/make-way-git-rebase-jungle-git-machete)... or at least scrolling through the screenshots in that blog post to get a TL;DR kind of understanding what git machete actually does.

 You can get the latest git machete release directly from [the git machete repo (github.com/PawelLipski/git-machete)](https://github.com/PawelLipski/git-machete):